All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • IGFBP-3: GH-dependent binding protein.
 Adds specificity to IGF-1 interpretation.
 Low IGFBP-3 with low IGF-1 supports GH deficiency.
 High IGFBP-3 with high IGF-1 confirms GH axis activation.

 • GH stimulation testing (if indicated): For clinical GH deficiency, provocative testing (insulin tolerance test, GHRH-arginine test, glucagon stimulation test) may be used to assess pituitary reserve.
-These are typically reserved for patients with suspected pathological GH deficiency, not optimization patients.
+These are typically reserved for patients with suspected pathological GH deficiency, not improvement patients.

 • Sleep architecture: Deep sleep duration and percentage via wearable.
 The physiological coupling of GH and slow-wave sleep means deep sleep metrics are indirect GH markers.